-Steve is bummed when he doesn't win “best flirt”, and grumbles to Brandon that he's a hopeless loser because he also can't score a date for the Lakers game on Friday night.
-Brenda doesn't win “done most for the class” and looks disappointed, but not terribly surprised.
-Dylan is declared “most handsome”, but he's not there to accept his accolades.
-Kelly is voted “most beautiful”, and she blushes prettily and steps forward to take a little bow and bask in her beautifulness while David gushes, “There she is - our queen.”
-I had a sudden flashback to the Miss America pageants of yore, and the familiar crooning of Bert Parks...
+Steve is bummed when he doesn't win "best flirt", and grumbles to Brandon that he's a hopeless loser 'cause he also can't score a date for the Lakers game on Friday night.
+Brenda doesn't win "done most for the class" and looks disappointed, but not terribly surprised.
+Dylan is declared "most handsome", but he's not there to accept his accolades.
+Kelly is voted "most beautiful", and she blushes prettily and steps forward to take a little bow and bask in her beautifulness while David gushes, "There she is - our queen" and I had a sudden flashback to the Miss America pageants of yore, and the familiar crooning of Bert Parks...

 There she is, Miss America

 The dream of a million girls